silviaCerby/gitbook/docs/management/credential_management/vaults/view-the-vaults-in-your-workspace.md

 ---
-description: This article describes how to view the vaults in your workspace.
+description: "This article describes how to view the vaults in your workspace."
 intercom_id: 10113669
 ---